25 Summer Programs in Arizona for High Schoolers in 2025

 Location: Arizona State University

-This free, week-long residential program is aimed at Black and African-American students entering grades 9 through 12.
-The program highlights a variety of topics, but primarily focuses on college readiness, leadership skills, and community engagement.
+This low-cost, week-long residential program is aimed at Black and African-American students entering grades 9 through 12.
+The program highlights a variety of topics, but primarily focuses on college readiness, career exploration, leadership skills, and community engagement.
+Additional topics included in the curriculum are financial wellness, personal growth, and self-care.
 Program activities are led by Black and African-American industry leaders and educators.

 12. The Burton Family Foundation Summer Health Institute